Model Editing as a Robust and Denoised variant of DPO: A Case Study on Toxicity: : Editing Weights through Projections on Subspaces

 where $\vv_1, \vv_2, \ldots, \vv_k$ are the first $k$ column vectors of $\mV$.
 Table~\ref{tab:proj-censored} shows interpretations of the singular vectors of $\mV$ by mapping them to top similar words in the vocabulary.

-\paragraph{Step 3: Projection} As the projection matrix $\mP^\text{toxic}$ defines the toxic information to be removed from the model, we apply this projection to the original MLP-value weight matrices $\mW_{\ell, K}^\text{original}$, which are known to encode conceptual information in a model~\cite{geva2021transformer}.
+\paragraph{Step 3: Projection} As the projection matrix $\mP^\text{toxic}$ defines the toxic information to be removed from the model, we apply this projection to the original MLP-value\footnote{\citet{geva2021transformer} show that the transformer MLP functions equivalently to a key-value store.
+The first layer functions as a pattern detector, and is called the MLP-Key, while the second layer encodes concepts and information, thus being called the MLP-Value.} weight matrices $\mW_{\ell, K}^\text{original}$, which are known to encode conceptual information in a model~\citep{geva2021transformer}.
 Finally, the original weight is replaced with the edited weight $\mW_{\ell, K}^\text{edited}$ in the language model for prediction.